balazskreith/mptcp-vagrant/README.md

 About
 =====

-This repo is forked from https://github.com/hoang-tranviet/mptcp-vagrant to perform fairness tests on MPTCP using different test scenarios.
+This repo forked from https://github.com/hoang-tranviet/mptcp-vagrant to perform fairness tests on MPTCP using different test scenarios.

 Although the original repo contains many possibility to run tests,